bencardoen/devs-ex-machina/README.md

 ### Troubleshooting ###
-* CMake fails to find dependencies : if Boost or GTest are not located where cmake looks for them, make a local file in the root project directory named _localpreferences.txt_ where you put
+* CMake fails to find dependencies : if Boost is not located where cmake looks for them, make a local file in the root project directory named _localpreferences.txt_ where you put
 `set({BOOST||GTEST}_ROOT{my_path})`

 * After any change to the CMakeLists.txt, remove your build directory to prevent stale CMake configuration files corrupting the build.
 The setup.sh script is capable of doing this for you.